Kodak bankruptcy dims once bright Hollywood star

 In addition to setting the standard for 35mm film, Kodak also won numerous Oscars for technical achievement.
 Its founder, George Eastman, was named an honorary member of the Academy of Motion Picture Arts and Sciences.

-Chris McGurk, CEO of Cinedigm and former COO of Metro-Goldwyn-Mayer Inc, said that in the late 1990s, studios, filmmakers and theater chains stepped up efforts to digitize movies, eventually rendering Kodak's staple 35 mm film a relic of the past.
+Chris McGurk, CEO of Cinedigm and former COO of Metro-Goldwyn-Mayer Inc, said that in the late 1990s, studios, filmmakers and theatre chains stepped up efforts to digitize movies, eventually rendering Kodak's staple 35 millimetre film a relic of the past.

 "Kodak failed to recognize the game-changing impact the digital technology would have on the film-making business.
 Those who didn't see it have fallen by the wayside," McGurk said.